wein.plus

 Stomata

-Name (sing. stoma = mouth, orifice or opening) for the pores or stomata on leaves of plants and fungi.
-Gas exchange with the surrounding air takes place through these, especially the supply of carbon dioxide during photosynthesis.
-The transpiration (evaporation) that takes place through the pores creates a transpiration suction through which water with the nutrients it contains is transported upwards from the roots to the leaves.
-See also the keywords guttation and humidity.
+Term (sing. stoma = mouth, orifice or opening) for the pores or stomata on the leaves of plants, including vines and fungi.
+These are used for gas exchange with the surrounding air, in particular for the supply of carbon dioxide during photosynthesis.
+The transpiration (evaporation) that takes place through the pores creates an osmotic suction that transports and distributes the soil water and the nutrients it contains from the roots upwards to the leaves.
+Evaporation also cools the leaves.
+Nutrients dissolved in water can also be absorbed via the stomata, which is used in fertigation (irrigation fertilisation).
+The picture on the right shows a stoma on the leaf of a tomato plant.

 Voices of our members